1. |

 |

-4. |
+4.

-A lone rider came out of nowhere, his
+rider came out of

-catch rope stiff in his hand |
+rope stiff in his

 | |

-An angel sent down from heaven, he turned
+An angel sent

-that whole demon band |
+whole demon band |

 | |

-Slowly they circled each other, stopped
+circled each

-and then stood deathly still |
+stood deathly

 | |

-I couldn’t find sign of that rider.
+I couldn’t find

-I reckon that I never will |
+that I never will |

 | |